Makr91/zoneweaver-api/docs/api/index.md

 # API Reference
 {: .no_toc }

-The ZoneWeaver API provides comprehensive RESTful endpoints for managing Bhyve virtual machines, networking, storage, and system monitoring on OmniOS/illumos systems.
+The ZoneweaverAPI provides comprehensive RESTful endpoints for managing Bhyve virtual machines, networking, storage, and system monitoring on OmniOS/illumos systems.

 ## Table of contents
 {: .no_toc .text-delta }